Willu12/iml/README.md

 ### Other notebooks

-`initialization_and_activation.ipynb`, `pretrained_model_vggish.ipynb` and `pretrained_model.ipynb` notebooks contain step-by-step instructions on how to reproduce experiments performance in scope of this project as well as conclusions and links to reports.
+`initialization_and_activation.ipynb`, `pretrained_model_vggish.ipynb` and `pretrained_model.ipynb` notebooks contain step-by-step instructions on how to reproduce experiments performed in scope of this project as well as conclusions and links to reports.

 ## Model Definitions